 What to consider before applying for a credit card with a sign-up bonus

 Sign-up bonuses come in many forms.
 Even though the numbers may seem similar on the surface, different rewards programs may have very different end-user benefits.
 For example, a sign-up bonus of 100,000 Marriott Bonvoy points is less valuable than a sign-up bonus of 100,000 World of Hyatt points.

 To earn the bonus, new cardholders usually have to spend a certain amount of money within the first few months of opening their account.
 If you’re considering applying for a new credit card, it’s important to know how much you’ll need to spend and how much time you’ll have to meet the minimum spending requirements.
 If you miss the spend threshold by even a dollar, you won’t get another opportunity to earn the welcome bonus.

 Develop a plan to meet your sign-up bonus

 If you don’t already have a plan for hitting your minimum spending requirements, you should make one.
 Determine how much you need to spend each month in order to obtain the sign-up bonus, and keep an eye on your transaction history each month to ensure you are on track.
 There’s no shame in going about this the old-fashioned way.
 Get out a piece of paper and pen if you have to.

 Keep in mind two things: The clock starts ticking the day your card application is approved, and any fees other than spending transactions won’t count toward your spending requirement.
 So, be mindful that your annual fee, balance transfer fee and any interest charges aren’t factored into the mix.
-For example, if your card has a Global Entry reimbursement and you get a $100 credit, the $100 you spent on Global Entry won’t count toward your minimum spend.

 6 ways to hit your minimum spending requirement and earn your welcome bonus